DansGit/qnatool/README.md

 Go to http://www.cairographics.org/download/ and follow their instructions.

 ## Stanford CoreNLP
-Download Stanford CoreNLP here and extract to the root of your qnatool directory.
+Download Stanford CoreNLP and extract to the root of your qnatool directory.

 Download: http://nlp.stanford.edu/software/stanford-corenlp-full-2013-11-12.zip

-People on Unix-like operating systems can simply type in:
+Linux and OSX users can simply type in:
 ```
 cd /path/to/qnatool
 wget http://nlp.stanford.edu/software/stanford-corenlp-full-2013-11-12.zip